Shashideep83/covid19-dashboard/README.md

-# covid19-dashboard
+# voila-covid-19-dashboard
-covid19 analysis dashboard with python and voila
+Voila Covid-19 Dashboard with python and voila